shahrk/feature-hunt/README.md

 ## Getting Started with Feature Hunt

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Setup
+## First Time Setup

-In the project directory run `git config --local core.hooksPath hooks` to make sure you have access to the Git Hooks
+In the project directory run `git config --local core.hooksPath hooks` to make sure you have access to the Git Hooks.

-Make sure you run `npm install` before trying to run any of the [available scripts](#available-scripts).

-## Available Scripts

-In the project directory, you can run:
+Run the following commands in order:

+### `npm install`

+Installs the dependencies for the React App

+### `pip install -r api/requirements.txt`

+Installs the requirements for the Flask API

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the React app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\